Nadohs/Cast-Free-Arithmetic-in-Swift/README.md

 # NumberConvertible
 Swift 2 easy number conversions optimized using protocol extensions

-Thanks @matthewcheok for the help with this!
+Thanks @matthewcheok for helping with this!

 Also added overloaded operators to add numbers of multiple types without casting